Trust Administration Lawyers and Attorneys, Florida Trust Settlement In Jacksonville

 Every trustee is also prohibited from engaging in a business that is in competition with any business of the trust.

-If you would like the assistance of an experienced trust attorney to assist you with determining your duties and responsibilities as Trustee, please contact your Jacksonville lawyer for trust administration at 448-1969, toll free at 866-510-9099, or email us at Info@TheColemanLawFirm.net.
+If you would like the assistance of experienced trust administration lawyers or attorneys to assist you with determining your duties and responsibilities as Trustee, please contact your Jacksonville lawyer for trust administration at 904-448-1969, toll free at 866-510-9099, or email us at Info@TheColemanLawFirm.com.

 The Jacksonville, Florida trust administration lawyers and attorneys with the Coleman Law Firm offer their services as estate planning, probate, elder law, Medicaid planning, asset protection and guardianship lawyers and attorneys primarily in Northeast Florida including the following counties, towns, and cities: Duval County – Jacksonville, Jacksonville Beach, Atlantic Beach, Neptune Beach; St. Johns County – St. Augustine, Ponte Vedra Beach, Nocatee, St. Augustine Beach; Clay County – Orange Park, Middleburg, Green Cove Springs; Nassau County – Amelia Island, Fernandina Beach, Yulee, Callahan; Flagler County – Flagler Beach, Palm Coast, Bunnell; Baker County – Macclenney, Glen St. Mary; Putnam County – Palatka, Interlachen; Columbia County – Lake City, Fort White; and in other parts of Florida as requested or necessary.
 We are a participating attorney in the AARP Legal Services Network by GE.